Sociopaths Statistics

-Current reports show that at least 4% of people on earth suffer from sociopath-related symptoms.
-A combination of six (6) symptoms or more could become evident among sociopaths in their late teens
+The latest studies show that at least 4% of people on earth suffer from sociopath-related symptoms.
+A combination of six (6) symptoms or more could become evident among sociopaths in their late teens.

-Sociopaths are known to often break rules, act impulsively, fell little guilt, or express manipulative traits.
+Sociopaths are known to often break rules, act impulsively, feel little guilt, or express manipulative traits.
 Other common signs of sociopaths involve deceitfulness, controlling acts, and minimal remorse after causing harm to others.

 Psychologia

-Recent research has shown that about 4% of people on earth suffer from at least one anti-social personality disorder.
-Studies with figures around four percent are regarded as low-range.
+According to recent research, about 4% of people across the globe suffer from at least one anti-social personality disorder.
+Studies with figures around 4% are regarded as low-range.

-Other high estimates put the sociopaths count on earth at 15%, however this estimate isn’t verified across several sources.
+Other high estimates put the percentage of sociopaths at 15%; however, the said estimate isn’t verified across several sources.

-2. 10 – 20% of sociopaths have a higher risk of attempting suicide
+2. 10%-20% of sociopaths show a higher risk of attempting suicide

 A longitudinal study of personality disorders discovered that about 2 in 10 sociopaths were likely to attempt suicide over 10 years.

-What the study reveals shows that people with advanced sociopathic symptoms are prone to suicide attempts.
-Observations from the study also showed that sociopaths with visible symptoms might attempt suicide multiple times in a decade.
+The study reveals that people with advanced sociopathic symptoms are prone to suicide attempts.
+It also showed that sociopaths with visible symptoms might attempt suicide multiple times in a decade.

 3. Sociopaths can receive diagnosis from 18 years of age